changxin-ge/agent-in-a-day-with-watsonx-orchestrate/README.md

 1. Turn on the toggle button for Home page so that your agent shows up in the watsonx Orchestrate Chat home page, once deployed.

   ![Toggle button](images/toggle_button.png)

 2. Click the **Deploy** button in the top-right corner to deploy your agent.

   ![Deploy](images/deploy_button.png)

 3. Click the **Deploy** button in the bottom-right corner of Pre-deployment summary page.

   ![Confirm Deploy](images/confirm_deploy.png)

-4. To test the Agent from the AI Chat window, click on the hamburger menu in the top left corner and then click on Chat.
+4. To test the agent from the AI Chat window, click on the hamburger menu in the top left corner and then click on Chat.

   ![AI Chat](images/ai_chat.png)